-The past year has been nothing but a constant flow of disruption.
-Businesses have had to keep up with a crush of new risks related to employees working from home, supply-chain disruptions, severe weather-related events, and, of course, a global pandemic.
+Building business resilience has risen to the top of the priority list to navigate today’s nearly constant flow of disruption.
+Over the past few years, businesses have had to keep up with a crush of new risks related to employees working from home, supply-chain disruptions, severe weather-related events, and, of course, a global pandemic.

 The cascading effects of these risks provided irrefutable proof that risk can no longer be viewed as an individual event.
 A single risk can trigger a multitude of other risks.
 Risks are complex and interconnected – and cannot be understood in isolation.

 To build business resilience, departments and functions across the organization need to work together.
 Think about the big picture and what it means to be resilient.

 Risk management is all about managing uncertainty within the context of objectives.
 You must be able to see the connections between risks – within the context of strategy – to be a resilient organization.

 The Journey to Business Resilience